RamiHg/RustyBoy/README.md

 ## License

-RustyBoy is currently released as GPLv3 because I see no reason why anyone would want to use this source code.
+RustyBoy is currently released as GPLv3, because I see no reason why anyone would derive from it.
 If you'd like a more permissive license, email me!